rriemann/blog/_featured_categories/travels.md

 # (Optional) Write a short (~150 characters) description of this featured category.
 description: >
-  I started blogging about my travels in 2009 when I went to [South America]({{'/lateinamerika' | relative_url }}).
-Since then, I try to write down some notes if I find time.
+  Travel Blog of Robert Riemann.
+Since 2009, I try to write down some notes when I travel and find time.
+hide_description: true

 # Setting `menu` will generate an entry in the sidebar for this category.
 # menu: true
 ---

+I started blogging about my travels in 2009 when I went to [South America]({{'/lateinamerika' | relative_url }}).
+Since then, I try to write down some notes if I find time.
+{:.message}